paperjs/paper.js/README.md

 tests have passed.
 If the bar is red, some tests have not passed.
 These will be highlighted and become visible when scrolling down.

-You can also run the unit tests through Gulp on the command line:
+You can also run the unit tests through Gulp.js on the command line:

     gulp test